awisse/vim-nftables/keywords/README.md

 # Notes About Keyword Highlighting

-There are a total of 368 keywords in nftables (computed with kw-count.py)
+There are a total of 380 keywords in nftables (computed with kw-count.py)

-## Decisions

 In this directory, we collect keywords to be highlighted, separated by their function.
 Colors will be assigned according to the category.